 The amendment states that anyone caught discharging fireworks in Lantana may be hit with a fine and lose their privileges to access the community’s amenity centers, swimming pools and exercise facilities.

 Fireworks covered under the ban include sparklers, aerial fireworks, artillery shells, bottle rockets, brocades, firecrackers, fountains, roman candles, girandoles, repeaters, pinwheels, rockets of any kind, MD-80s and cherry bombs.
-Read the amendment here.
+Call the Lantana Community Association office at 940-728-1660 for more information.

 Wagner said enforcement of the new rule will be handled by an education campaign with letters to residents, signage in the neighborhood and off-duty sheriff’s deputies patrolling the community on July 4th and New Year’s Eve that will report offenders to the HOA.